attested-frontiers/landing-page/blog/progtradfi.md

 **2010s: Mobile + APIs → Fintech explosion**

 API-driven architecture enabled lightweight clients to communicate securely with backend servers, meeting the economic need for modular interaction between personal devices and large computing systems.
 This architecture underpins modern embedded finance and the global push toward zero-cost transfers, seen in services like Revolut, Venmo, and mobile wallets.
-Crucially, it depends on public key cryptography—specifically TLS and the widely adopted [X.509v3](https://en.wikipedia.org/wiki/X.509) certificate standard—along with a robust trust infrastructure to ensure secure, scalable communication.
+Crucially, it depends on public key cryptography, specifically TLS and the widely adopted [X.509v3](https://en.wikipedia.org/wiki/X.509) certificate standard, along with a robust trust infrastructure to ensure secure, scalable communication.

 Zero-cost, instant transfers are now common.
 Terms like "account-to-account (A2A) payments", "embedded finance", "decoupled era" reflect broad infrastructure-led innovation.
 Open banking APIs coupled with real-time payment systems like India’s UPI, Brazil’s PIX, and the UK’s Faster Payments offer a low-cost alternative to cards, which typically carry interchange fees of 0.2%–2%.
 According to [Capgemini’s 2025 World Payments Report](https://www.capgemini.com/gb-en/news/press-releases/account-to-account-payments-and-instant-payments-set-to-spark-new-wave-of-innovation/), 37% of card payment in Europe will become A2A in just two years.